bkil/secuchart/data/_doc/7-wan_crowdsourcing.md

 For example, as the package for pybitmessages hasn't seen an update since 2018 (and most similar apps are rarely updated more than once every few months and usually manually), such a dynamic list would not work except for listing the mostly-on nodes possibly added manually (that incidentally Tox is also doing, but they admit that it's not enough).
 CI/CD has been a thing for decades now, so it's kind of appalling to see that few FOSS projects are doing it to this day.

-See the Peer Exchang BitTorrent extension:
+See the Peer Exchange BitTorrent extension:

 http://bittorrent.org/beps/bep_0011.html